Requests for Second Opinions in non-acute settings

 There is sometimes uncertainty about the rights patients have when requesting a second opinion within the NHS.

-It is generally considered that doctors must respect the right of patients to see a second opinion although this is not a legal right.
+It is generally considered that doctors must respect the right of patients to request a second opinion although this is not a legal right.
 The guidelines from the organisations below may be helpful:

 BMA